ak2906/Clique-Isp-program/README.md

            to model molecular docking  and the binding sites of chemical reactions.
 ## Independent Set Problem

-    In independent set problem we check if 2 sets of vertices every vertex of one set is connected with all the vertices of another set and that no vertex of same set are connected to each other.
+    In independent set problem we check if 2 sets of vertices every vertex of one set is connected with all the vertices of another setand that no vertex of same set are connected to each other.

     In isp.py
      The function isp first gets set 1 of vertices and pushes remaining vertices in set2.